 In 1891, the association drew up a charter stating that the new quarter would be built in the style of Europe’s major cities.
 The streets were three times wider than other streets in Jerusalem at the time, and spacious mansions were built with large courtyards.
 The homes were designed with neo-Gothic windows, European tiled roofs, neo-Moorish arches, and Italian marble.
-Facades were decorated with Jewish motifs such as the Star of David and Hebrew inscriptions.
+Facades decorated Jewish motifs such as the Star of David and Hebrew inscriptions.

 Ultra Orthodox Jerusalem Tour: Batei Munkacs

 So Batei Munkacs is a former courtyard neighborhood in Jerusalem.
 Established in 1928 by the Munkacser Rebbe, Rabbi Chaim Elazar Spira, Batei Munkacs is now part of the Nachlaot neighborhood.
 They were built as a housing project for members of the Munkacser Kollel, Kollel Tiferes Zvi, a charity organization that supported families from Munkács, Hungary, living in Jerusalem.
-In fact, The land was purchased in 1914 by two Hasidim sent by the Rebbe, but the outbreak of World War I halted building plans.
-Construction was further delayed until 1929, apparently due to a lack of funds.
+The land was purchased in 1914 by two Hasidim sent by the Rebbe, but the outbreak of World War I halted building plans.
+Construction was delayed until 1929, apparently due to a lack of funds.
 Batei Munkacs was one of only a handful of new neighborhoods constructed during the British Mandate era.
-It was the seventh, and last, Haredi neighborhood established in the Nachlaot area.
+It was the seventh and last, Haredi neighborhood established in the Nachlaot area.

 Like other kollel neighborhoods constructed at the end of the Ottoman period, such as Batei Ungarin, the buildings of Batei Munkacs were planned around a courtyard, with the synagogue in the center of the courtyard.
-Each apartment had a kitchen and bathroom in the entrance hall, and two rooms located to the rear.
-According to a 1914 newspaper report, the Munkacser Rebbe intended that each homeowner would also have room for a small vegetable garden in front of his apartment.
+Each apartment had a kitchen and bathroom in the entrance hall and two rooms to the rear.
+According to a 1914 newspaper report, the Munkacser Rebbe intended that each homeowner also have room for a small vegetable garden in front of his apartment.